-Students must review and understand the contents of this Course Overview Document and subsequently complete the electronic attestation on Blackboard.
+Students must review and understand the contents of this Course Overview Document and subsequently complete the electronic attestation on Blackboard by 11:59 PM of the first Wednesday of the clerkship.
 Receipt of a course grade is contingent upon completion of the attestation; students will receive an incomplete for this course until the attestation is completed.